nbuchwitz/icingaweb2-module-mapDatatype/CONTRIBUTING.md

 ## <a id="contributing-intro"></a> Introduction

-Please consider our [roadmap](https://github.com/nbuchwitz/icingaweb2-module-map/milestones) and [open issues](https://github.com/nbuchwitz/icingaweb2-module-map/issues) when you start contributing to the project.
+Please consider our [roadmap](https://github.com/nbuchwitz/icingaweb2-module-mapDatatype/milestones) and [open issues](https://github.com/nbuchwitz/icingaweb2-module-mapDatatype/issues) when you start contributing to the project.

-Before starting your work on this Map module for Icinga Web 2, you should [fork the project](https://help.github.com/articles/fork-a-repo/) to your GitHub account.
+Before starting your work on this MapDatatype module for Icinga Web 2, you should [fork the project](https://help.github.com/articles/fork-a-repo/) to your GitHub account.
 This allows you to freely experiment with your changes.
 When your changes are complete, submit a [pull request](https://help.github.com/articles/using-pull-requests/).
 All pull requests will be reviewed and merged if they suit some general guidelines: